-- Jacques Bertin, Semiology of Graphics: Diagrams, Networks, Maps, selections. - Scan http://docs.ggplot2.org/current/, paying particular attention to the first section; the different "geoms.". - "Streetscapes: Mozart, Marx, and a Dictator."
+- Jacques Bertin, Semiology of Graphics: Diagrams, Networks, Maps, selections.
+(Shared over Slack) - D'Ignazio and Klein, Data Feminism, Chapter 3: On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints. - Read https://ggplot2.tidyverse.org/reference/, paying particular attention to the first section; the different "geoms." - Browse the Vega Gallery; this is the equivalent to ggplot2 in Javascript (and also widely used in Python) - "Streetscapes: Mozart, Marx, and a Dictator."
 Die Zeit online, 2018-02-13. link